Looking for Christmas gifts for the toddler boy in your life? This gift guide is perfect for 2 and 3-year-old boys! All toddler-tested and approved!

 This was a gift from my husband’s coworker when we needed to stay in a hotel for a week while our house had some work done, and the boys were going to be without a lot of their toys.
 This coworker has such a knack for finding perfect toys for our little guys.
 Our boys LOVE smashing these into walls and doors and furniture so they ‘wreck’ and then can be clicked back into place.
 Like I said, our boys aren’t really into the Cars movies yet, but if your boy has a favorite, you can also get Dinoco Cruz, Cal Weathers, Fabulous Ligntning McQueen, and Bobby Swift.

 My son LOVES this wagon!
 He has so much fun loading it up and dragging it all over the house.
 His cars, his stuffed animals, balls, other toys, shoes, clothes – whatever he can get his hands on – all go in the wagon.
-And it’s made from 100% recycled plastic – so, another win there!
+And it’s made from 100% recycled plastic and no BPA, phthalates or PVC.
+So, another win there!

 I know the toddler age can come with lots of challenges, and boys are SO busy and noisy and crazy – but it’s so fun to watch them grow, and honestly, it’s more fun when we join in the fun with them.